chicken milanese + an escarole salad

 Chicken Milanese and Escarole Salad with Pickled Red Onions

 Adapted from Anne Burrell

 If you make nothing else, just make the salad.
 The salad has made me fall head over heels in love with escarole; I am rapidly making up for lost time with it.
 But really, you should make all of it.
 This dish is a perfect pairing and every guest cleaned their plate.

 A note on doubling the recipe (as we did): I found I had way more battering station stuff than I needed for a doubled recipe.
 I know that a certain amount of extra is necessary to be able to generously dip the chicken, but when doubled, I ended up throwing way too much away to be comfortable with.
 Try 1.5-ing the egg batter, flour and bread crumb mixture instead, and see if it is enough.
 You can always add more.

 For the Pickled Onions:

-1/2 cup red wine vinegar (I swapped half with regular vinegar; I was being stingy with my fancy red wine stuff)
+1/2 cup red wine vinegar (I swapped half with white vinegar; I was feeling stingy with my fancy red wine stuff)

 1/2 cup cold water